 A date was late for a wine tasting.
 When it was over and I’d had double my share of wine, I popped into a pub to wait for my late date.
 I asked the man sitting next to the only open bar stool if it was available.
 He smiled at me and at that moment looked so vividly like my dad, I said, “Oh my gosh, you look just like my dad.”

 I know – what a silly thing to say.
 But I like to believe Dad played a hand here.
 We sparked a friendship, then a romance and now a partnership.
-This summer we’re hitching his red pickup truck to my white and blue camper, and we’re pulling out for Mom’s Celebration of Life in Illinois.
+Then we also went together for Mom’s Celebration of Life in Illinois.
+And we did so in a camper.
 A camper isn’t a cave, but you get the idea.

 Tags Finding Happiness